datagouv/bumpx/docs/workflow.md

 ## Clean phase

-Optionnal phase that simply execute the commands provided by the `clean` configuration parameter.
+Optional phase that simply execute the commands provided by the `clean` configuration parameter.

 ## Test phase

-Optionnal phase that simply execute the commands provided by the `tests` configuration parameter.
+Optional phase that simply execute the commands provided by the `tests` configuration parameter.

 ## Bump phase

-This is the main phase in which Bump'R will:
+This is the main phase in which Bump'X will:

 1. Compute replacements
 2. Execute the bump phase for each hook